khwerhahn/MindMatrix/INSTALL.md

 2. **Set Up the Database Schema:**
    - Open your Supabase project dashboard.
    - Click on **SQL Editor** in the left sidebar.
-   - Create a new query and copy-paste the SQL setup script from `sql/setup.sql` (located in the repository).
+   - Create a new query and copy-paste the SQL setup script from the [sql/setup.sql](sql/setup.sql)` file in the repository.
    - Execute the script to set up the necessary tables and functions.

+   > **Note:** The setup script creates tables for document chunks and file status tracking, sets up the vector extension for embeddings, and creates functions for semantic search.
+For the most up-to-date version, always refer to the `sql/setup.sql` file in the repository.

 3. **Obtain API Credentials:**
    - Go to **Project Settings > API**.